-- Handwashing and respiratory etiquette signage in bathrooms in hallways. - Cleaning and maintaining healthy facilities, including improving ventilation - Contact tracing in combination with isolation and guarantine - Diagnostic and screening testing in collaboration with the Health Dept. - Efforts to provide vaccinations to school communities in collaboration with the Health Department and Fire EMS. - Appropriate accommodations for children with disabilities with respect to health and safety policies [de - Coordination with state and local health officials biweekly meeting are held along with periodic visits to facilities for feedback.
+- We will continue the following: - Handwashing and respiratory etiquette signage in bathrooms in hallways. - Cleaning and maintaining healthy facilities, including improving ventilation - Efforts to provide vaccinations to school communities in collaboration with the Health Department and Fire EMS. - Appropriate accommodations for children with disabilities with respect to health and safety policies - Coordination with state and local health officials periodic meetings are held along with periodic visits to facilities for feedback.